 Start in South Africa, travelling from Cape Town into the Cederberg Mountains and north through Namaqualand to the Orange River.
 Cross into Namibia and view the Fish River Canyon, before heading into the vast Namib Desert to climb Dune 45, visit Sossusvlei and Deadvlei, walk in Sesriem Canyon and take a guided desert walk.
-Then explore Swakopmund and enjoy optional adventure, before visiting the dramatic Spitzkoppe and meeting the Himba in Kamanjab.
+Then explore Swakopmund and enjoy optional adventure activities, before visiting the dramatic Spitzkoppe and meeting the Himba of the Kunene Region.
 Embark on game drives in Etosha National Park and camp inside this unique wilderness area, then stop over in Windhoek, Namibia's capital.

 An exciting scenic, wildlife and cultural exploration of South Africa, Namibia, Botswana and Zimbabwe's Vic Falls!

 During this trip, you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.

 This Cape Town to Victoria Falls Camping Tour departs from the picturesque city of Cape Town, stopping at Table View to photograph or simply admire the panoramic views of the city and Table Mountain from afar.